dart-lang/build/build_runner/README.md

 ## Running Builds

+In order to run a build, you write a script to do the work.
+Every package which *uses* a builder must have it's own script, they cannot be reused from other packages.
+Often a package which defines a `Builder` will have an example you can reference, but a unique script must be written for the consuming packages as well.

-In order to run a build, you write a script which uses one of the three top level functions defined by this library:
+The script will use one of the three top level functions defined by this
+library:

 - **build**: Runs a single build and exits.
 - **watch**: Continuously runs builds as you edit files.